 Figure 4.1.
-Comparison of the residual asphalt content of different binders.

-In Minnesota, many agencies reported problems when first switching from cutbacks to emulsions.
-Most of the problems occurred because they were applying the same amount of emulsion as they had been with cutbacks.
+Comparison of the residual asphalt content of different binders emulsion as they had been with cutbacks.
 This results in approximately 20 percent less asphalt cement on the pavement after curing.
 This lack of binder led to excessive chip loss and lack of confidence in asphalt emulsions.
-This problem can be avoided if the concept of residual asphalt is understood.
+This problem can be avoided if the concept of residual asphalts is understood.